Asbestos

 What is it?

 Asbestos is the name used for a group of naturally occurring minerals that are used in many products.
-It is used to strengthen materials and provide fire and chemical resistance.
-In the production process, asbestos has usually been mixed with other substances to create different asbestos-containing materials (ACMs), but it has also been used on its own.
+It's used to strengthen materials and provide fire and chemical resistance.
+In the production process, asbestos has usually been mixed with other substances to create different Asbestos-Containing Materials (ACMs), but it's also been used on its own.

 These trades encounter asbestos in their work during maintenance, refurbishment or demolition activity.
 In countries where asbestos is still used, other workers will be exposed, especially those involved in the manufacture, use or installation of products using ACMs.